Our Vetting Process

 3. Does the direct service provider meet any of InReach’s intersectionality definitions? (preferred but not required to be listed on InReach)

-• At InReach, we recognize that LGBTQ+ equality requires trans justice, racial justice, refugee justice, reproductive justice, language justice, and more.
-As a result, in addition to verifying that each provider listed on InReach is generally LGBTQ+ affirming, our trained volunteers also verify whether providers are led by and/or have expertise serving specific historically marginalized LGBTQ+ communities.
+• At InReach, we understand that achieving LGBTQ+ equality requires trans justice, racial justice, refugee justice, reproductive justice, language justice, and more.
+Therefore, in addition to ensuring that each provider listed on InReach is generally LGBTQ+ affirming, our trained volunteers also verify whether providers are led by and/or have expertise in serving specific historically marginalized LGBTQ+ communities.

 Examples of things we look for during our vetting process include: